Poster child

 A poster child (sometimes poster boy or poster girl) is, according to the original meaning of the term, a child who had some disease or deformity whose picture is used on posters or other media as part of a campaign to raise money or enlist volunteers for a cause or organization.
 Such campaigns may be part of an annual effort or event, and may include the name and age of a specific child along with other personally identifiable attributes.

-In modern times, a "poster child" is a person of any age whose attributes or behavior are emblematic of a known cause, movement, circumstance or ideal.
+"Poster child" has become a metaphor for a person of any age whose attributes or behavior are emblematic of a known cause, movement, circumstance or ideal.
 The person in question is thought of as an embodiment or archetype.
-This signifies that the very identity of the subject is synonymous with the associated ideal; or otherwise representative of its most favorable or least favorable aspects.
+This signifies that the subject's identity is synonymous with or at least representative of the associated ideal in its most favorable or least favorable aspects.